JulianKarhof/pictshare-book/docs/features.md

 > [!NOTE]
 > Viewers can currently still move elements on the canvas, but the changes will not be saved and won't be reflected on other users' canvases.

-You can remove users from your canvas by clicking the trash icon next to their email in the table below.
+You can remove users from your canvas by clicking the trash icon next to their email in the table.
+<br/><br/>

 ![Multiplayer Cursors](/assets/multiplayer-cursors.png)